deividrvale/fo-termlib-python/README.md

 Python virtual environments.

 ## Using and extending this library with your own assignment code

+To define an input TRS, run main.py with the given file as argument.
+If you do not supply an argument, then the default file ``input.trs`` is read.

+The input file has the following format: every non-empty line should be a rule, of the form term -> term
+Here, terms are either variables (alpha-numeric identifiers), or expressions symbolname( term , ..., term ) where the symbolname is again fully alpha-numeric.
+Brackets must always be included, even if there are no arguments.
+A given function symbol must always occur with the same number of arguments.
+Variables are not given arguments.
+Examples are given in add.trs and input.trs.

+## How are terms represented internally?

 The fundamental piece of code in the library is that defining the data structure for terms.
 Recall the formal definition: a term is either a variable or a functional application